JFrameOSS/JFrame/src/docs/github-actions/maven-central-publishing-guide.md

 After signing in with GitHub:

 1. Navigate to **Namespaces** in the portal
-2. You should see `io.github.jordi-jaspers` automatically registered
+2. You should see `io.github.jordi-jaspers` automatically registered (your personal namespace)
-3. If not visible, click **Add Namespace** and request `io.github.jordi-jaspers`
+3. Additionally, `io.github.jframeoss` has been added for this project

-**Note:** Since your group ID is `io.github.jframe`, you may need to verify repository ownership:
+**Note:** The project uses `io.github.jframeoss` as the group ID:
-- The namespace system uses your GitHub username, not organization names
+- This namespace has been configured in Sonatype Central Portal
-- You might need to adjust the group ID in `gradle.properties` to match your username
+- If verification is required, you may need to create a verification repository
-- Alternative: Use `io.github.jordi-jaspers` instead of `io.github.jframe`
+- Once verified, you can publish under this namespace

 ## Step 2: Generate GPG Signing Keys